CookedLobster/infosec-docs/docs/injection/command-injection.md

 ---

-We can often determine whether or not Command Injection is possible by the Behaviours of an Application.
-Applications that use User Input to populate System Commands with data can often be combined in unintended behaviour.
+We can often determine whether or not Command Injection is possible by the Behavior's of an Application.
+Applications that use User Input to populate System Commands with data can often be combined in unintended behavior.

 - The Shell Operators will combine two or more System Commands and execute them Both.